 Royalty had said its bid should be contingent on only two of the resolutions relating to acquisitions - both of which were rejected - but the Irish Takeover Panel had said it could not modify the terms at that stage of the takeover contest.

 Royalty subsequently appealed this ruling, a move it has now dropped.

 “Royalty Pharma announced today that it had withdrawn its request for a judicial review of the Irish Takeover Panel’s decision requiring it to lapse its offer for Elan Corporation,” it said in a statement.

 Elan, which rejected a third increased bid last week, has fended off Royalty, but shareholders have wrecked its original plan to spend the proceeds of a major drug sale on a string of acquisitions.

-The Dublin-based firm set out on a spending spree last month after selling its 50 percent interest in multiple sclerosis drug Tysabri to U.S. partner Biogen Idec for $3.25 billion plus royalty rights.
+The Dublin-based company set out on a spending spree last month after selling its 50 percent interest in multiple sclerosis drug Tysabri to U.S. partner Biogen Idec for $3.25 billion plus royalty rights.

-But its owners overwhelmingly rejected a proposed $1 billion royalties deal with U.S. company Theravance Inc, the purchase of private drug firm AOP Orphan and a drug spin-off aimed at cutting operating costs.
+But its owners overwhelmingly rejected a proposed $1 billion royalties deal with U.S. company Theravance Inc, the purchase of private drug company AOP Orphan and a drug spin-off aimed at cutting operating costs.